homuch/112_1-QDA_Final/README.md

 ## Project : SliQSim on QAOA

+For the detail of RUS usage, see [https://github.com/homuch/rus](https://github.com/homuch/rus)

 First, make and compile the SliQSim executable.

 Then run QAOA.py (need pennylane package) (to test the code you can set use_outer_simulator to False)